-Backup server Cloud backup These backups are stored in the cloud selection service infrastructure using encrypted channels.
-Customized se erver These backups are stored on a customized server, depending on the criteria defined below.
-Server's URL This URL is def Location used for storing backups.
+Backup server selection Cloud backup : these backups are stored in the cloud service infrastructure using encrypted channels.
+Customized server : these backups are stored on a customized server, depending on the criteria defined below.
+Server's URL Location used for storing backups.
 This URL is defined by the resolution of the Cloud server or customized server selected below combined with the access path indicated hereafter.
-Backup server omized server.
-Ensure tha o the one expected. t the resolution of the selected server Name of the backup file use the ".na" e xtension for the name of t Server port ing port for receiving back Communication protocol h may be HTTP or HTTPS.
-For HTTPS, a he firewall may confirm the identity of the Server certificate the firewall ca elect the server certificate in this field, so that of this is for the firewall to confirm the identity up.
-Access path Depending on the sending method selected above, this access path for data on the server may be a folder [/directory/] for WebDAV methods (auth) or a script [/upload.php] for the POST method.
-Send method w the identification of the firewall on the server with the help of a login and password. auth basic recommended for use wi oded password but in plaintext.
-It is therefore th HTTPS communications. auth digest ntification but without sending the password in ore secure than the basic mode.
-It is HTTP communications.
-POST As identification via this use it with HTTPS commu method is not managed, you are advised to nications.
-User name (auth) If a sending method with identification is used ( auth basic or auth digest ), this user name will allow the server to authenticate the firewall.
+Backup server Selects a customized server.
+Ensure that the resolution of the selected server corresponds to the one expected.
+Backup filename Enter the name assigned to the backup file.
+Server port Server's listening port for receiving backups.
+Communication protocol Protocol used for sending backups, which may be HTTP or HTTPS.
+For HTTPS, a certificate needs to be entered so that the firewall may confirm the identity of the server.
+Server certificate If HTTPS has been chosen, import then select the server certificate in this field, so that the firewall can authenticate it.
+The aim of this is for the firewall to confirm the identity of the server before sending it the backup.
+Access path Depending on the sending method selected above, this access path for data on the server may be a folder ( /directory/ ) for WebDAV methods (auth) or a script ( /upload.php ) for the POST method.
+Send method Basic and Digest modes (RFC 2617) allow the identification of the firewall on the server with the help of a login and password. auth basic : this mode sends the encoded password but in plaintext.
+It is therefore recommended for use with HTTPS communications. auth digest : this mode allows an identification but without sending the password in plaintext; this mode is more secure than the basic mode.
+It is recommended for use in HTTP communications.
+POST : as identification via this method is not managed, you are advised to use it with HTTPS communications. ldentifier If a sending method with identification is used ( auth basic or auth digest ), this user name will allow the server to authenticate the firewall.
 Password (auth) If a sending method with identification is used ( auth basic or auth digest ), this password will allow the server to authenticate the firewall.
-POST - control name If the POST me HTTP packets. thod is used, this field will indicate the control name in the header of • • • ave chosen Cloud auto-b ect the following paramet ackup or a backup on a customized ers: Backup frequency The automatic month (30 day t every day, every week (7 days) or every Password of the backup file - do so, you can encrypt yo e a complex password. ur configuration file with a password.
-You are You are restore sword in a safe place, as files cannot be after the backup, you will not be able to Change the password ······································
+POST - control name If the POST method is used, this field will indicate the control name in the header of HTTP packets.

+Depending on whether you have chosen Cloud auto-backup or a backup on a customized server, you will be able to select the following parameters: